studenttak/modules/0305/mdModule.md

 the same combination, such as (but not limited to) $(5,4,3,2,1)$,
 $(1,2,3,5,4)$ and etc.

-Knowing the number permutations (order significant) of an experiment, how do we get the number of combinations?
+Knowing the number of permutations (order significant) of an experiment, how do we get the number of combinations?
 In other words, how many permutations are there to a single combination?